My Morning Jacket: Recent events (2014–present)

 The Waterfall II was released on July 10, 2020.
 The band contributed a cover of the Metallica song "Nothing Else Matters" to the charity tribute album The Metallica Blacklist, released in September 2021.
 The band's ninth studio album, the self-titled My Morning Jacket, was released on October 22, 2021.
 Its first single, "Regularly Scheduled Programming", debuted on August 24 along with an accompanying music video.
+On November 24, 2023, they released their first Christmas LP Happy Holiday!.

+In March 2024, the band announced that they would do an East Coast tour with Nathaniel Rateliff that fall.
+While on tour, the band released a single titled "Aren’t We One?" which they performed live on tour and would be part of an upcoming album.